oOo0oOo/lean-scribe/default_scribe_folder/default_prompts/formal_to_informal.md

 {% scribe %}
 description: Translate selected formal Lean 4 proof to an informal proof in English.
 {% endscribe %}
-# Translate a Lean 4 Proof to an Informal Proof
+# Translate Selected Lean 4 Proof to an Informal Proof

 ## Situation

-You are an advanced AI that has studied any known mathematics.
+You are an advanced AI that has studied all known mathematics.
 Translate the following Lean 4 proof to an informal proof.

 ## Code Context